dagda1/blog/source/_posts/2018-08-31-narrow-union-type.md

 Typescript has not narrowed the scope because it cannot find a `getInitialProps` member on all types of the union.

-It turns out narrowing for a mutable variable such as `route` does not apply inside callbacks such as the anonymous function resolve handler because typescript does not trust that the local variable will not be reassigned before the callback executes.
+It turns out narrowing for a mutable variable such as `route.component` does not apply inside callbacks such as the anonymous function resolve handler because typescript does not trust that the local variable will not be reassigned before the callback executes.
 There is a whole big thread about it [here](https://github.com/Microsoft/TypeScript/issues/7662).

 The workaround is to copy `route.component` to a local variable before the route guard is called.